mloberg/Babl/README.md

 If you want to add a translation entry to a file, use the `add` command.

     $ babl add app/Resources/translations/messages.en.yml greeting "Hello World!"

+You can merge multiple translation files together.
+If the `--target` option is not set, it will use the first file.

+    $ babl merge --target translations.en.xliff messges.en.yml validator.en.xliff emails.en.php